Register company in Bahamas: Introduction

 - Tetra Consultants’ team of Chartered Accountants is able to provide a full suite of services that will ensure that your newly incorporated company will continue to abide by all regulations.
 These services include monthly bookkeeping, preparation of financial statements and annual tax return filings.

-Can a foreigner register company in Bahamas?
+Can you register company in Bahamas as a foreigner?

 - Foreigners can start a business in The Bahamas since 100% foreign ownership is not only allowed but encouraged through the creation of the International Business Companies Act.